Et Cetera At 39 West is now closed.

 Et Cetera At 39 West features local artists and people with artifacts related to local history.

-Formerly Harper's Gallery and Harper's Upstairs Gallery, Et Cetera furthers the objectives of those galleries in which we've offered exhibit space free to all local artists,
+in which we've offered exhibit space free to all local artists,

 and local residents with historical artifacts,